 Our lawn care professionals can assess your lawn, search for signs of damage, and make recommendations for preventive and counteracting treatments.
-Based on our assessment of your property’s needs, we will recommend our routine six-step lawn application process or a more concentrated single application of insect control.
+Based on our assessment of your property’s needs, we will recommend our routine five-step lawn application process or a more concentrated single application of insect control.

 Grubs, which are often the larvae of Japanese beetles, June beetles and chafers, are difficult to see until they have already done damage to your lawn by feasting on the roots of your grass.
 A sure sign of grubs is the sudden interest of critters like raccoons and skunks.